pratik-acx/mutli-protocol-sso/README.md

 ## Running This Sample Locally

-1. For the applicaton nodejs-emp-portal1, you nee node version 12 or higher installed.
+1. For the applicaton nodejs-emp-portal1, you need node version 12 or higher installed.
-Download the project and go to the directory for the noejs-emp-portal1 application.
+Download the project and go to the directory for the nodejs-emp-portal1 application.
 Run `npm install` and `npm start` The application will be running at http://localhost:3000

 2. For the application python-emp-portal2, you will need Python 3 and pip installed.